Open Ad Hoc Teamwork with Cooperative Game Theory: Experimental Settings

 The teammate policies adhere to the experimental settings used for testing GPL~\citep{rahman2021towards}, which encompass a range of heuristic policies and pre-trained policies.
 Specifically, for Wolfpack, the teammate set includes the following agents: random agent, greedy agent, greedy probabilistic agent, teammate-aware agents, GNN-Based teammate-aware agents, graph DQN agents, greedy waiting agents, greedy probabilistic waiting agents, and greedy team-aware waiting agents.
 In the case of LBF, a combination of heuristics and A2C agents is employed as the teammate policy set.
 For more detailed information about teammate policies, we recommend referring to Appendix B.4 of GPL's paper.

-In our investigation of various agent-type sets within LBF experiments, we deliberately exclude the A2C agent from the original agent-type set, thereby establishing a distinct agent-type subset.
+In our investigation of different agent-type sets within LBF experiments (see Appendix \ref{subsec:sensitivity_to_different_teammates}), we deliberately exclude the A2C agent from the original agent-type set, thereby establishing a distinct agent-type subset.
 It's crucial to acknowledge that the A2C agent provided by GPL is designed for scenarios with a maximum of 5 agents.
-To cater to scenarios involving a greater number of agents, specifically up to 9, we undertake the additional step of training an A2C agent tailored to these expanded requirements.
+Tailored to scenarios involving a greater number of agents, specifically up to 9, we undertake the additional step of training an A2C agent tailored to these expanded requirements.

+In our experiments of studying the generalizability of CIAO, we constructed the agent-type sets for training and testing, respectively, for Wolfpack and LBF.
+The details are shown in Tab.~\ref{tab:variant_agent-type_sets}.